cs1302uga/cs1302-api-app/README.rst

       final project submission does not qualify as a grade that can be dropped.

 Final Submission Deadline
-   Please take care to note the date/time for final submission deadline, **Deadline 3**.
+   Please take care to note the date/time for the final submission deadline, **Deadline 3**.
 In particular, the deadline time is earlier in the day compared to previous projects.

 Amended Late Work Policy
-   For both logistical and policy-related reasons, the usual late work policy will not apply for this project, and no late submissions will be accepted after
+   For both logistical and policy-related reasons, the usual late-work policy will not apply for this project, and no late submissions will be accepted after
    |deadline3|_.